• Skip to primary navigation

 Chocolate Covered Cookie Dough Bites

-Chocolate Covered Cookie Dough Bites are perfect for those of you who can’t resist taking a taste here and there when you’re making chocolate chip cookies but are concerned about eating raw cookie dough.
-Fear no more!
-Unlike regular cookie dough, these cookie dough bites are made with no eggs and heat-treated flour that are totally safe to eat.
-With an added bonus of chocolate coating, these creamy confections will satisfy your every cravings.
+Chocolate Covered Cookie Dough Bites are perfect for those who can't resist taking a taste here and there when making chocolate chip cookies but are concerned about eating raw cookie dough.

 Chocolate Covered Cookie Dough Bites

-I’d like to say that I dreamed up these tasty morsels up all by myself, but I actually relied on two totally different inspirations.
+I want to say that I dreamed up these tasty treats all by myself, but I actually relied on two totally different inspirations.

-First, in July, Ben & Jerry’s shared its Edible Cookie Dough recipe.
-The two things in Ben & Jerry’s recipe that made the cookie dough totally safe to eat are (1) no eggs; and (2) heat-treated flour to kill any bacteria in the raw flour.
-The heat-treatment of the flour takes about 1 minute in your microwave!
+First, Ben & Jerry's shared its Edible Cookie Dough recipe online.
+The two things in Ben & Jerry's recipe that made the cookie dough totally safe to eat are (1) no raw eggs and (2) heat-treated flour to kill any bacteria in the raw flour.
+The heat treatment of the flour takes about 1 minute in your microwave!

 When I first read about the Ben & Jerry's recipe, I really wasn't much interested.
 After all, making edible cookie dough wasn't very high on my list of priorities.
 That is until I read an article about Nestlé Toll House selling Chocolate-Covered Cookie Dough Bites.

-That’s when the light bulb went off – to take edible chocolate chip cookie dough balls and cover them in chocolate.
+That's when the light bulb went off - to take eggless chocolate chip cookie dough balls and cover them in chocolate.
 Guess what?
 It worked like a charm!

 Ingredients for Chocolate Covered Cookie Dough Bites